GoogleChrome/web.dev/src/site/content/en/media/pwa-with-offline-streaming/index.md

 [Progressive Web Apps](https://web.dev/progressive-web-apps/) bring a lot of features previously reserved for native applications to the web.
 One of the most prominent features associated with PWAs is [offline experience](https://web.dev/progressive-web-apps/).

 The offline watching experience is a great feature you could offer to your users.
-But therein lies one unique problem – video files can be very, *very* large.
+But therein lies one unique problem–video files can be very, *very* large.
 So you might be asking:

 - How do I download and store a large video file?
 - And how do I serve it back?